act-rules/act-rules.github.io/_rules/SC1-1-1-accessible-name-is-image-filename.md

 ### Inapplicable example 1

-Mot exposed to assisstive technologies.
+Image is not exposed to assisstive technologies.

 ```html
 <img role="presentation">